-SureCare does not have an Out of Hours service and only considers referrals during regular office hours.
-The final decision for the placement of a child will be at the discretion of the Registered Manager.
-This will be based on completing the Pre-Admission documentation, undertaking consultations with professionals around the young person's case as well as considering if the young person's needs can be met without impacting the current residents within the home.
+SureCare do not have an Out of Hours service and only consider referrals during regular office hours.
+The final decision for the placement of a housemate will be at the discretion of the Registered Manager.
+This will be based on completing the Pre-Admission documentation, undertaking consultations with professionals around the housemates case as well as considering the if the housemate needs can be met without impacting the current residents within the home.

-Following the admission of any housemate to the home, the Registered Manager is expected to complete a Reg 41 Placement Notification form that is emailed over to the designated person/department within the Host Local Authority to inform them that a Looked After Child has moved into the home.
+Following the admission of any housemate to the home, the Registered Manager is expected to complete a Reg 41 Placement Notification form that is emailed over to the designated person/department within the Host Local Authority to inform them that a Looked After Housemate has moved into the home.
 This process is also followed once a housemate moves from the home.